adenekan41/urley/README.md

 ## ⚡️About

-[Urley](https://github.com/adenekan41/urley), A powerful utility library delivering modularity to work with URL's the right way .**the best was to work with URL's**.
+[Urley](https://github.com/adenekan41/urley), A powerful utility library delivering modularity to work with URL's the right way.
+Presenting the best way to work with URL's.

 **Using urley** in **project** provides an **easy way** of handeling URL with only a few imports.